nicolasnunez-eb/kotlinWolves/src/main/kotlin/week_2/excercises.md

 2. Create a function that receives a list of dogs and return a list of dog names
 3. Create a function that receives a list of dogs return the old dogs (dogs with more than 10 years)
 4. Create a function that receives the title of a videogame and returns the videogame instance

 * The videogame class contains title, age, duration

 5. Create a function that receives a list of games and group them by their duration
 6. Create an extension function that makes a string printable like `"hello".print()`
+7. Create a factory methods for a customer...

+* A customer has the following attributes: experience which can be "LOW" - "HIGH"
+* We need two different type of factory methods: one for an inexperienced customer which can be `newbie` and another one which can be `sage`
+8. Create a configuration class that you have to update its attributes after instantiation
+9. Create a function that create an email message from the arguments, validates it and then send it.[](https://docs.google.com/document/d/1wybviQriAiid9pQnKseb4hhJ0367S7VXG-tPWUXRczQ/edit#)